The purpose of this Media Kit is to provide information to news media organizations designed to facilitate news media

 permit.
 In the event of an emergency situation or other event that requires the full

 attention of the Department of Aeronautics staff, a prearranged escort may be

 If a criminal investigation is under way, coordination of news media activity will be the responsibility of the Department of Aeronautics marketing and communications manager.
 The GFIA Police will control filming of crime scenes or other investigative events.

 Parking and Live Feeds

-News media personnel may park marked vehicles in the designated parking area near gate 4 while on assignment at GFIA.
+News media personnel may park marked vehicles in the designated media and delivery vehicle parking area near gate 4 while on assignment at GFIA.
 If space is not available in this area, media personnel should park in the public parking facilities.
 (Please note that vehicles entering the parking garage may not exceed 8-feet 2-inches in height.
 Taller vehicles will need to opt for the North Lot or the Economy Parking Lot.)
-Personal vehicles must always be parked in the public parking facilities.
+Personal or unmarked vehicles must always be parked in the public parking facilities.
+Parking will not be validated for media personnel using the public parking facilities.